 In my opinion there are to many people who make injecting or marinading meat to complicated.

 I have read articles on how to use a meat injector, that rocket scientists would have trouble understanding.

 The whole idea is that we like to add some liquids to the meat to keep it from drying out while cooking and in addition, we can add some flavor.

-Remember that larger cuts of meat already have solutions added during processing.
+Remember that larger cuts of meat already have solutions added during processing most of the time.

 Most time they mention it is to conserve the meat better, but in my opinion it also add weight to it.

 I like the taste of meat.
 Meat that is over-seasoned does not taste good to me.

 Injecting can be done with many injectors.

 I have tried the cheap plastic ones but that is just a waist of money except when you use it on thin meat it might work.

 I strongly believe in buying the best quality you can afford that is why I go for the stainless steel marinade injectors.
 We did Marinade Injector Reviews and if you click on that link you can read them.

 They are all pretty good and it is a personal preference what you would like to use.

 As I mentioned most thicker cuts already have a solution injected during the processing and this is usually a salt solution.

 This means in my opinion that we should stay away from to much salt in our solutions.